-- All branches of the uniformed services and their spouses and/or dependents who are absent from the state because of a service member’s active duty.
+- A service member in any branch of the uniformed services and their spouses and/or dependents who are absent from the state because of a service member’s active duty.

 - Active and reserve components of the Army, Navy, Air Force, Marines, and Coast Guard, active components of the National Guard, as well as the Merchant Marines.